linear-b/gitstream/docs/cm-file.md

 ## Filter functions

-Filter funstions are essentially callable functions that can be applied to variables.
+Filter functions are essentially callable functions that can be applied to variables.
 They are called with a pipe operator `|` and can take arguments inside parentheses `( )`.
 The logic expressions are based on Jinja2 syntax, supported by Nunjucks library.

 See more about the Nunjucks built-in filters [here](https://mozilla.github.io/nunjucks/templating.html#builtin-filters), and about gitStream built-in filters [here](filter-functions).